rphln/Swordsong/mechanics.md

   - Unused action points will not carry over to the next turn.

-  - A player will have their maximum action points increased by one at the beginning of each of their turns.
+  - A player will have their maximum action points increased by one at the beginning of their turns.

-  - A player will have their action points fully restored at the beginning of each of their turns.
+  - A player will have their action points fully restored at the beginning of their turns.

   - Once per turn, a character can walk to any tile within their speed score in distance by using an action point.